JamesSalcedo001/rails_store/README.md

         * tests and test fixtures for this model

     * Model names are singular, because an instantiated model represents a single record in the database(ie. you are creating a product to add to the database)

+4: Database Migrations

+    * A migration is a set of changes one wants to make to the database.
+By defining migrations, one is telling Rails how to change the database to add, remove, or change tables, columns, or any other attributes of our database.
+This helps keep track of changes one makes in development locally so they can be deployed to production live safely.

+    - The migration just created for products(Create Products), is telling Rails to create a new database table named Products.

+    - In contrast to the model just spoken of, Rails makes the database table names plural, because the database holds all of the instances of each model. (ie. one is creating a database of products)

+    - The create_table block then defines which columns and types should be defined in thie database table. t.string :name tells Rails to create a column in the products table called name and set the type as string

+    - t.timestamps is a shortcut for defining two columns on your models: created_at:datetime and updated_at:datetime.
+These are automatically set by Active Record when creating or updating records

 * ...